hugohiraoka/hugohiraoka/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'll think of something and will post it here.
 - &#x1F4BB; Main Programming Box: An old Dell PowerEdge R420 server with 2 with 16Mb RAM and 2 SSD in non-raid configuration.
-- &#x1F4BE; Storage: I am using idrive
+- &#x1F4BE; Storage: I am using idrive.
 - &#x2328; Keyboard: The unbeatable Fujitsu Happy Hacking Hybrid Type-S
 - &#x1F400; Mouse: Logitech MX Master 2S